StereoDiffusion: Training-Free Stereo Image Generation Using Latent Diffusion Models: Method

 We note that if the area shifted is left blank (i.e., filled with zeros), the denoised region might become blurry.
 We address this blurriness by filling the shifted blank area with random noise using

-where $\epsilon_{t'}$ denotes random noise, $\mathbf{M}$ is the mask same as the one in Eq. \ref{eq:Xt}.
+where $\epsilon_{t'}$ denotes random noise, $\mathbf{M}$ is the same mask as the one in Eq.~\ref{eq:Xt}.
 However, the effectiveness varies with different images.
 Sometimes, it may even lead to a decrease in the quality of the generated images.
-A detailed effects analysis of the Deblur technique is presented in the ablation studies described in Section \ref{sect:ablation}.
+A detailed effects analysis of the Deblur technique is presented in the ablation studies described in Sec.~\ref{sect:ablation}.